 The original German settlers in Texas weren't from Mecklenberg-Schwerin however, so it stands to reason that the Miller family came after hearing about the success stories of other Germans in central Texas.

-Since he married a woman (non-German descent) in Hillsboro, Texas when he was 28, I was looking into the families form Germany which settled there.
+Since he married a woman (non-German descent) in Hillsboro, Texas when he was 28, I was looking into the families from Germany which settled there.
 But my source (above) says there wasn't much influx of German immigrants into Hill County Texas after the Civil War.

 It goes on to say...